calyxir/calyx/docs/intro.md

 Icarus Verilog is an easy way to get started on most platforms.
 On a Mac, you can install it via [Homebrew][] by typing `brew install icarus-verilog`.
 On Ubuntu, [install from source][icarus-install-source].
-Then install the relevant [fud support][fud-icarus] by running:

-    fud register icarus-verilog -p fud/icarus/icarus.py

-Type `fud check` to make sure the new stage is working.
-Some missing tools are again expected; just pay attention to the report for `stages.icarus-verilog.exec`.

 It is worth saying a little about the alternatives.
 You could consider:

-1. [Setting up Verilator][fud-verilator] for faster performance, which is good for long-running simulations.
+1. [Setting up Verilator][fud2-verilator] for faster performance, which is good for long-running simulations.
 2. Using the [interpreter][] to avoid RTL simulation altogether.

 ## Running a Hardware Design